zendframework/maintainers/LTS-WORKFLOW.md

 > ### Specifying multiple patchfiles
 >
-> If you created multiple patch files and want to apply them all, you can specify a comma-delimited
+> If you created multiple patch files and want to apply them all, you can multiple
-> list of filenames to the `--patchfile` argument:
+> `--patchfile` arguments:
 >
 > ```console
-> $ path/to/maintainers/bin/mainter.php lts-stage 2.4 \
+> $ path/to/maintainers/bin/zf-maintainer lts:stage 2.4 \
-> > --patchfile=./name-of-patchfile.patch,./another-patchfile.patch,./etc.patch
+> > --patchfile=./name-of-patchfile.patch --patchfile=./another-patchfile.patch --patchfile=./etc.patch
 > ```

 Check for errors applying the patch(es) (there should not be any), and run the tests specific to the